EinsteinYap/star-wars/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.5.

 # Please go to the documentation folder for the project's documentation
+This project documentation is inside the folder and open the file with name index.html
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.